Saoudyahya/Saoudyahya/README.md

 - ⚡ Scalable microservices architectures and system design
 - 🤖 AI-powered automation solutions using LangChain and RAG
 - 🔧 DevSecOps and infrastructure optimization with security-first approach
-- ☁️ GitOps workflows and Infrastructure as Code with Terraform, ArgoCD, and Kustomize
+- ☁️ GitOps workflows and Infrastructure as Code with Terraform, ArgoCD, Flux CD, and Kustomize
+- 🕸️ Service mesh implementation with Istio and observability using Kiali
 - 🧠 Advanced AI research in mechanistic interpretability and self-supervised learning
 - 🌐 Cloud-native solutions with Pulumi, EKS, and containerized deployments
 - 👥 Collaborative development on multi-repository, enterprise-scale projects